 - Start a new bash prompt and run

-rosrun turtlesim turtle_teleop_key.
-You can control the turtle using the arrow keys
+rosrun turtlesim turtlesim_node.
+You can control the turtle by using the arrow keys by going back to the second prompt.

 Some places recommend to force indirect rendering using